... a year of discovery

 |Will your child turn 5 during this time period?|

 If the answer is "yes," your child is eligible for Transitional Kindergarten.

 how to enroll your child in tk

-Enrollment will begin March 3, 2017 for the 2017-2018 school year; you can enroll through IUSD's online enrollment process, which can be started by clicking here or visiting http://www.iusd.org/enrollment/index.html.
+Enrollment will begin March 5, 2021 for the 2021-22 school year; you can enroll through IUSD's online enrollment process, which can be started by clicking here or visiting http://www.iusd.org/enrollment/index.html.
 Students who are enrolled and meet the eligibility requirements will automatically be enrolled in TK.
-When you enroll online for TK, please choose the Kindergarten grade level and it will be adjusted at the school site when you complete enrollment.

 Be sure to follow the instructions carefully on the IUSD enrollment page to complete the registration process.

 - To access TK Health Documents necessary for enrollment, click on each link:

 - Upon completion of enrollment, if your assigned neighborhood school site does not offer TK, you will be designated to the closest site that does offer TK (based on space availability).

 In 2010, California Legislation passed The Kindergarten Readiness Act, a bill changing the cut-off date for Kindergarten entry from December 2nd to September 1st.
 This change occurred in a three year phase in process beginning November, 2012.
 The cutoff date in CA now aligns with the majority of the states in the country.
 Also included in this CA bill is the mandate for districts to offer a Transitional Kindergarten (TK) program for students who are affected by the change.
 The TK grade level is for IUSD students who will turn 5 between September 2 and December 2.
 Students whose birthday is on or before September 1st will begin kindergarten.

 Please click on the link to access the Continuum of Standards: